zylearncoding/zylearncoding.github.io/about.md

 title: about
 description: Zhengye Yang is incoming Ph.D. student in the Electrical Engineering at Rensselaer Polytechnic Institute; research in computer vision
 ---
-Zhengye Yang is incoming Ph.D. student in the [Electrical, Computer, &amp Systems Engineering](https://www.ecse.rpi.edu) at Rensselaer Polytechnic Institute research in computer vision.
+Zhengye Yang is incoming Ph.D. student in the [Electrical, Computer, & Systems Engineering](https://www.ecse.rpi.edu) at Rensselaer Polytechnic Institute research in computer vision.

 Zhengye received a BS in [Electronic Science and Technology](https://electronic.seu.edu.cn/dz_en/)